 How many party members can use the AAP with the pass holder?

 When you get the pass, a team member will ask you how many people are in your party and note that number on the card.
 Generally, the pass holder and up to 5 guests (for a total of 6) may use the pass to enter the ride.
 Universal suggests if you have a larger party that the other party members wait in the regular line.
 If you have questions about this, talk to the team members at Guest Relations.

-No, the GAP is for special circumstances that are not necessarily covered under other accommodations.
-All rides have ADA-compliant lines that can accommodate wheelchairs; so being in a wheelchair does not require a GAP nor does it necessarily shorten the wait or give Front of Line access.
+The AAP is for special circumstances that are not necessarily covered under other accommodations.
+The AAP assists all guests who have difficulty waiting in a standard queue.
 If you have a situation in which you cannot stand or walk for long periods of time, Universal team members may suggest renting a wheelchair.
-They rent wheelchairs for $15 per day and electric wheelchairs for $50 per day.
-There is a $25 refundable deposit for all wheelchairs.
-Keep in mind that the electric wheelchairs often sell out, so if you think you will want one, you should reserve it early in the day.
-The Studio Tour allows most wheelchairs but not electric convenience vehicles.
-There are designated accessible viewing areas for shows, but you’ll have to transfer out of the chair for rides.
-Employees are not trained to help lift and carry, so people who require assistance need to bring a companion to assist them.
+Universal Studios rent wheelchairs for $15 per day and electric convenience vehicles (ECVs) for $60 per day.
+There is a $25 refundable deposit for wheelchairs.
+Keep in mind that wheelchairs and ECVs often sell out, so if you think you will want one, you should reserve it early in the day.
+When you rent a wheelchair or ECV in the park, a team member may present you with an AAP card for convenience.
+And if you arrive in your own wheelchair, you may ask for the card if you feel you need it.

 Is there anything else we should know about bringing someone with disabilities to Universal Studios Hollywood?